 -Michael Phillips, in his introduction to The Fisherman’s Lady

-George MacDonald authored three prose fantasies and eight fairy tales and allegories for children.
+George MacDonald authored prose fantasies, as well as children’s fairy tales and allegories.
 You’ll find our favorites reviewed here…

 “The quality which had enchanted me in his imaginative works turned out to be the quality of the real universe, the divine, magical, terrifying, and ecstatic reality in which we all live.”